Get the Answers You Need

 1.)
 We have a full-time Certified Registered Nurse

 2.)
 We have three professional Firefighter/Paramedics who serve in our camp medical clinic.

 3.)
 We have a professional Law enforcement member and ex-law enforcement member as staff.

 3.)
 All waterfront activities have nationally accredited Life Guards on duty.

 4.)
 All counselors are in contact via portable two-way radios

 5.)
-We have safety plans for evacuations and shelter in place for medical events and emergencies.
+We have safety plans for evacuations and shelter for medical events and emergencies.

 6.)
 The Camp has a satellite phone for emergencies.

 7.)
-The staff to camper ratio is maintained at a low level to ensure 24-hour supervision.
+The staff-to-camper ratio is maintained low to ensure 24-hour supervision.